 If you experience these signs, or if you simply don’t feel like yourself, you may be going through a pandemic burnout.
 The impact can also include inundation by thoughts, worries, and obsessing over obligations.
 This is challenging, frustrating, and uncomfortable, but you aren’t alone.
 In fact, it’s a tremendously common experience.
 If you’re burnt out, you’re burnt out, and it’s time to figure out why.

 The pandemic isn’t over yet.
 That is the first thing to take into account if you’re wondering why your burnout has endured.
-Don’t expect yourself to feel as though you didn’t endure a global trauma.
-You did.
+Don’t expect yourself to feel as though you aren’t enduring a global trauma.
+You are.

-Of course, this bears the question, “what do I do if I’m experiencing burnout?”
-There are ways to help yourself move through this challenging time.
+Of course, this begs the question: “What do I do if I’m experiencing burnout?”
+Below, find ways to help yourself move through this challenging time.

 Here are some things to try when facing stubborn pandemic burnout.

 Have you ever heard the phrase, “if you don’t rest, your body will force you”?
 It’s the truth.
 If your body and mind are showing signs that they need rest – or any other form of care – it’s important to attend to those needs.
 With a culture that is so fast-paced, it’s hard for many people in the Western world to take a rest, but it’s a lesson that we all need to learn.

 The body needs rest.
 The mind needs rest.
 Human beings need rest.
 It’s time to reclaim that need and learn to recognize it when it shows up.
 There are times when you won’t be able to rest as much as you want or need to, and that’s a very real fact for many people.
 Do the best you can, and give yourself a lot of grace – the best that you can do is the best that you can do.
 Treat this like you’d treat healing from an injury.
 Rest isn’t always voluntary, but it is necessary.